Creative-Srijon/top10bestwp/plugins/ewww-image-optimizer/readme.txt

 = NextGEN Integration =

 Features re-optimization capability, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
-NOTE: Does not optimize thumbnails on initial upload, must re-optimize images to optimize thumbnails.
+NOTE: Does not optimize thumbnails on initial upload, 1.4.1+ will provide the option to optimize thumbnails after uploading images.

 = GRAND Flash Album Gallery Integration =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
+It is also possible to optimize groups of images in a gallery, or multiple galleries at once.

 == Installation ==